 - 1 large egg

-- Preheat oven to 350 degrees.
-Grease a 9-inch square pan with nonstick cooking spray.
+- Preheat oven to 350°F. Grease a 9-in square pan with nonstick cooking spray.
 Add a few tablespoons of flour to the pan; shake and turn pan until bottom and sides are evenly coated with a light dusting flour.
 Holding pan upside-down over sink, tap out any excess flour.